 If there seem to be a lot of Egyptian references in this list, it’s because those Nile-dwellers knew how to do it right.
-The so-called “Egyptian method” involves dampening a sheet or towel in cool water and using it as a blanket.
-I’d recommend laying the damp sheets on top of a dry towel to avoid soaking the mattress.
+The so-called “Egyptian method” involves dampening a sheet or towel in cold water and using it as a blanket.
+I’d recommend laying the damp sheets on top of a dry cloth to avoid soaking the mattress.

 6. Get loose.

-Less is definitely more when it comes to summertime pj’s.
+Less is more when it comes to summertime PJ.
 By picking a loose, soft cotton shirt and shorts or underwear will help.
-Unsurprisingly most people believe going full nudie during a heat wave is best but this is controversial.
-Some people believe it helps keep them cool, while others claim going au natural means sweat stays on the body instead of being wicked away by fabric.
+Unsurprisingly most people believe going full nudie during a heatwave is best but this is controversial.
+Some people find it helps keep them cool, while others claim to go au natural means sweat stays on the body instead of being wicked away by fabric.

 7. Go old-school.